IBM-Cloud/docs/services/mobileaccess/facebook-auth-ios-swift-sdk.md

 ## Testing the authentication
 {: #facebook-auth-ios-testing}

-After the Client SDK is initialized and Facebook Authentication Manager is registered, you can start making requests to your mobile backend.
+After the client SDK is initialized and Facebook Authentication Manager is registered, you can start making requests to your mobile backend.

 ### Before you begin
 {: #facebook-auth-ios-testing-before}